toomas-tartes-27HacQwqvA0-unsplash

 Source: PCI Survey 2022.
 Question - "Where bank loans are not accessible, which of the following does your firm recourse to as a source of capital?
 And average interest rate per annum?

-HDBank is a listed top-tier Vietnamese retail and business bank serving 10 million customers, especially low-income consumers and MSMEs.
+HDBank is a listed top-tier Vietnamese commercial and retail bank serving 13 million customers, especially low-income consumers and MSMEs.

-It operates 308 branches and transaction offices, over 20,900 points of sale, and employs more than 14,761 staff across the country.
-MSME customers comprises 49% of HDBank’s total loan book, with 45,000 individual MSME customers.
+It operates 355 branches and transaction offices, over 24,200 points of sale, and employs more than 17,300 staff across the country.
+MSME customers comprise 54% of HDBank’s total loan book, with 57,400 individual MSME customers.

-Together, HDBank and HD Saison cover all 63 cities and provinces in Vietnam, with most of its new transaction points targeting customers in rural, remote and isolated areas who have limited access to modern banking and financial products.
-The bank is poised to grow its network via agent partnerships, allowing customers to access services such as bank transfers, deposits, and repayments, using non-bank infrastructure such as post offices or retail outlets.
+Together, HDBank and HD Saison cover all 63 cities and provinces in Vietnam, with most new transaction points targeting customers in rural, remote and isolated areas who have limited access to modern banking and financial products.
+The bank’s strong digital focus is helping to reach these customers, providing access no matter where they live.

 HDBank's Distribution Network HDBank's Distribution Network